mikemerin/mikemerin.github.com/_posts/2017-08-25-Python-through-Ruby.md

 # Using `for`
 ---
-While `for` isn't used much in Ruby (since `while`, `until`, or other iterations can do much more, are cleaner, and get the job done easier), it's very important in JS.
-While this is a nice trick in Ruby:
+While `for` isn't used much in Ruby (since `while`, `until`, or other iterations can do much more, are cleaner, and get the job done easier), it's very important in Python.
+There's a nice trick in Ruby using a `range`, which in the following example we'll go from 1 to 5 and then push that number into an array:

 ```ruby
 # Ruby
 array = []